Can't Access a Wp-Admin Page

 PHP Errors

-Due to different reasons, the file permission problem may occur.
-To fix it, open the FTP client and connect to your website.
-Find the wp-login.php file, right-click on it and select the “File permissions” option.
-Make sure that the numeric value is 644.
+Due to different reasons, file permission errors can also prevent proper site access.
+To fix this, connect to your site via FTP, locate the wp-login.php file, right-click it, and select the “File Permissions” option.
+Ensure the numeric value is set to “644”.

 The Website URL Has Been Changed

-The website URL can be changed via the admin dashboard in Settings > General, and sometimes the admin can accidentally change it to the wrong or non-existing one.
-In this case, the URL will look like anothersite.com/wp-admin instead of yourwebsite.com/wp-admin
+The website URL can be changed in WordPress Dashboard > Settings > General, and sometimes the admin can accidentally change it to the wrong or non-existent one.
+In this case, the URL will look like anothersite.com/wp-admin instead of yourwebsite.com/wp-admin.

 There are three methods to fix it.

-• Edit the database.
-First, back up the database and save it on your computer.
-Log in to phpMyAdmin and find the wp-options table there.
-In that table, find siteurl and home records.
-Click the “Edit field” button and change that record’s value to your website’s correct URL.
-Do it for both records.
-Save changes.
+First, back up the database and save it locally.
+Then log in to phpMyAdmin and find the wp-options table.
+In that table, find siteurl and home records, click the “Edit” button, and replace their values with the correct website URL.
+Save the changes for both records.

 update_option( 'siteurl', 'https://yoursite.com' );